nikhilch23/git_github/2. Version Control/README.md

 ### Git over other Version Controls?

 1. Git has manual saving.
-2. Git is distributed
+2. Git is distributed.
-3. Keeps everything using least memory
+3. Keeps everything using least memory.

 ### Where will git be used?